getreu/tp-note/doc/source/tp-note--manpage.md

 When _Tp-Note_ synchronizes the note's metadata with its filename, it will also change the sort-tag from '`20200306-`' to '`20200307-`'.

-Note: When a `tag` variable is defined in the note's YAML header, you should not adjust the sort-tag string in its file name by renaming the file by hand, as your change will be overwritten next time you open the note with _Tp-Note_.
-You can switch back to _Tp-Note_'s default behaviour any time by deleting the '`tag`' line in the note's meta data.
+Note: When a `tag` variable is defined in the note's YAML header, you should not adjust the sort-tag string in its file name manually by renaming the file, as your change will be overwritten next time you open the note with _Tp-Note_.
+However, you can switch back to _Tp-Note_'s default behaviour any time by deleting the '`tag`' line in the note's metadata.